-the children go in to their third term, our focus will be on continuing to explore the learning environment through play and encouraging some independent learning.
-Core texts/artefact/film Provocation - Inspire, Immers se Role-play Investigation Table LOOK Whatever Next!
-UPI Jill Murphy Super Starter A message from the astronaut frostory!
+Core texts/artefact/film Provocation - Inspire, Immer se Role-play Investigation Table Whatever Next!
+Upl Vertae by Annual by Manual Company Supragation Co Super Starter A message from the astronaut frostory! om our explor nildren will have the opportunity to re a space themed role play where they ke on the role of astronauts like in the s we will be sharing.
+We will have a 'tinkering table/tuff tray' where children can explore a variety of fine motor and scientific skills, such as pull and go toys, making electrical circuits, using keys and locks and nuts and bolts.
 Marvellous Middle Creating our own spaceship!
-Fabulous Finish We will spend some time stargazir a special hot chocolate treat! can take on the role of astronauts like in the stories we will be sharing.
-We will have a 'tinkering table/tuff tray' where children can explore a variety of fine motor and scientific skills, such as pull and go toys, making electrical circuits, using keys and locks and nuts and bolts.
-Literacy Mathematics Communication and Language
+Lancer La Fabulous Finish We will spend some time stargazi a special hot chocolate treat! ng with Literacy Mathematics Communication and Language